Dublin, California: History

 Dublin Boulevard, a generally east–west road running just north of Interstate 580, was a part of the Lincoln Highway and later U.S. Route 50.
 The street formerly curved southward near today's Hansen Drive to follow present-day Dublin Canyon Road toward Hayward.

 In 1960, the first housing tracts were built in West Dublin, transforming the formerly rural community into a suburb.
 It grew steadily from the early 1960s onward as both a residential and retail center.
 The City became incorporated in February 1982.

 Although a post office operated from 1860 to 1908 in Dougherty, which broke off from Dublin, Dublin's first post office was opened in 1963, and is still in operation today.

+Dublin housed a federal low security women's prison, FCI Dublin, until it shut down in 2024.
+Many employees were convicted of sexually abusing prisoners.
+The US government agreed to pay over 100 million dollars to the victims.

 MythBusters cannonball incident

 On December 6, 2011, during shooting for an episode of MythBusters at Camp Parks, a cannonball went skyward and zoomed through a nearby residence, coming to rest in a car.
 Many residents were shaken and the community was shocked, but nobody was injured.
 MythBusters cast members Adam Savage and Kari Byron hosted a student engineering event at Dublin High School, a move to express gratitude to the community of Dublin for the access to Camp Parks as a shooting location.
 The Dublin Film Commission declared December 6 "Victory in the battle for Dublin", poking at the rogue cannonball incident, and announced plans to host a film festival every December 6 to honor Dublin's fallen cannonball.
 On December 6, 2012, Tri-Valley Film Coalition President Morgan Finley King hosted a film festival at the Dublin Library, in which winners of each category were awarded a "Golden Cannonball Award".